Violation of Probation Defense Attorney

-Many attorneys think that probation violations are impossible to win and do not even try to present a defense for the clients.
+Many probation violation defense lawyers think that probation violations are impossible to win and do not even try to defend their clients.
 While some probation violations are difficult to defend, a zealous lawyer can mitigate against a harsh sentence or seek dismissal of probation violation charges.
 The probation violation defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have represented people facing misdemeanor and felony probation violations in state and federal court.
 We have a remarkable track record of success.

-Probation is considered by judges and prosecutors to be a privilege in Michigan.
+Judges and prosecutors consider probation to be a privilege in Michigan.
 Some judges do take it personally when a person allegedly violates their probation.
 A probationary period is technically a court order, so many judges will consider a violation of probation to be considered contempt of court.
 The sentence for a probation violation can be the term of incarceration for the original offense.
 A sentence for a probation violation depends on many things.
 It is wise to have the best legal representation available to help you if you want to avoid jail, prison, or other potential consequences.

 What is a Probation Violation?

 A person can violate probation in any number of ways.
 A violation is merely doing (or not doing) something that a person was ordered to do or not do.
 A minor violation can include being late for a drug/alcohol test or missing a probation appointment.
 A significant violation can involve picking up a new charge or disappearing for months/years.
 The potential penalty often depends on the seriousness of the violation and whether it was a first violation or one of many violations.

 There can be any number of possible penalties depending on the magnitude of the violation and the defendant’s previous history while on probation.
 In the worst-case scenario, the maximum sentence for a violation of probation is the same as the original charge’s maximum sentence.
 A best-case scenario is a dismissal of the violation, a warning from the court, or merely an extension of probation.